abhisheksena/Optimal_resource/README.md

-# MATLAB script for generating the figures geenrated in the manuscript "Quantification of optimal resource allocation towards controlling epidemics"
+# MATLAB scripts for generating the figures presented in the manuscript "Quantification of optimal resource allocation strategies for controlling epidemics"